1908 Messina earthquake: Scale of destruction

-The earthquake wrecked the commercial section along Messina's Corso Vittorio Emanuele that skirted the seafront which included the elegant "Palazzata".
-This was a long sequence of grand buildings that fronted the sickle-shaped harbour.
-The "Palazzata" had originally been built in baroque style in the nineteenth century and was mainly the work of Simone Gullí.
-Most of the baroque buildings had been destroyed in the earthquake of 1783, and were rebuilt in neo-classical style in the early nineteenth century.
-It was the imposing neo-classical "Palazzata", with some of the surviving baroque buildings, that was almost entirely destroyed in 1908.
-The shaking was especially intense in the port area resulting in the permanent displacement of the stone pavings in a "wave-like pattern".
-Damage was heaviest in the old historic centre and the low, level central and northern sections of the city due to the soft sandy soil; it was less severe in the mountainous western part as the structures were built on firmer terrain such as Gonzaga Fort which was unscathed and remains to date.
-The area between Cathedral Square and the 16th century Civic Hospital which fronted Torrente Portalegni was obliterated; the adjacent Via Porta Imperiale was struck particularly hard on both sides.
+The earthquake wrecked the commercial section along Messina's Corso Vittorio Emanuele that skirted the seafront.
+This included the elegant Palazzata, a long sequence of grand buildings that fronted the sickle-shaped harbour.
+The Palazzata had originally been built in baroque style in the seventeenth century, and was mainly the work of Simone Gullì.
+Most of the baroque buildings had been destroyed in the earthquake of 1783, and had been rebuilt in neo-classical style in the early nineteenth century.
+It was the imposing neo-classical Palazzata, with some of the surviving baroque buildings, that was badly damaged in 1908.
+The shaking was especially intense in the port area, resulting in the permanent displacement of the stone pavings in a "wave-like pattern".
+Damage was heaviest in the old historic centre and the low, level central and northern sections of the city, due to the soft sandy soil; it was less severe in the mountainous western part, as the structures were built on firmer terrain, such as the Gonzaga Fort, which was unscathed.
+The area between Cathedral Square and the 16th century Civic Hospital which fronted the Torrente Portalegni was obliterated; the adjacent Via Porta Imperiale was struck particularly hard on both sides.
 The Torrente Bocetta zone also received severe damage.

 The 17th-century Real Cittadella, which guarded the harbour, was partially destroyed.
 Huge crevasses and fissures opened in the streets and these as well as the mounds of rubble, and falling masonry, hampered survivors who had fled from their razed homes to seek safety.
 Two of the main thoroughfares Via Garibaldi and Corso Cavour were rendered impassable by the hillocks of rubble and debris 5 m in height.
 Families had become separated and a torrential downpour of rain that had begun only minutes before the earthquake added to the confusion, impeding visibility along with the darkness and thick clouds of dust.
 The great gas tanks at the northern end of the city blew up, entombing living survivors and the already dead.
 Fires broke out, caused by broken gas pipes, which added to the chaos and destruction.
 The ground continued to shake with repeated aftershocks causing remaining structures to topple down onto the ruins of demolished edifices killing and injuring rescuers and those who had survived the mainshock.